How to recognize Covid-19 symptoms in children, based on pediatricians' advice

 Beside the common fever symptoms, the gastrointestinal symptoms are most prevalent in children with MIS-C, with 80% to 90% of patients experiencing them, said Friedman, who is also an assistant professor of pediatrics at Harvard Medical School.

 Children with MIS-C get sick rapidly, the AAP says, and may soon show signs of shock.
-When examined, they show symptoms of multi-organ dysfunction and high inflammatory blood levels of inflammation.
+When examined, they show symptoms of multi-organ dysfunction and high inflammatory blood levels.

 Most children with MIS-C will need to go to the hospital, the CDC says, and some will need care in the pediatric intensive care unit.